jkeychan/RPI-Clock/README.md

 sudo apt install chrony
 ```

 **Note**: On newer Debian/Ubuntu systems, you may encounter an "externally managed environment" error.
-The setup script handles this automatically with the `--break-system-packages` flag, or you can use a virtual environment for development.
+The setup script handles this automatically with the `--break-system-packages` flag.

 ### Configure GPS Daemon (gpsd)